Persona 5 Strikers: Plot

-Four months after the events of Persona 5, the protagonist and Morgana return to Tokyo for a reunion with the other Phantom Thieves of Hearts to spend their summer vacation together on a camping trip.
+Four months after the events of Persona 5, Ren Amamiya and Morgana return to Tokyo for a reunion with the other Phantom Thieves of Hearts to spend their summer vacation together on a camping trip.
 To determine the camping preparations, they use a popular virtual assistant app called EMMA.
-Despite their celebration, during that night, Lavenza appears as the Velvet Room's sole resident and warns the protagonist of a "potential calamity" that may "consume the world whose heart he strove so greatly to change".
-While going to Shibuya to buy the necessary tools, they pass by an aspiring idol, Alice Hiiragi, who gives the protagonist an invitation card and requests them to input "Wonderland" into the EMMA app for a special event she is holding.
+That night, Lavenza appears as the Velvet Room's sole resident in the protagonist's dreams and warns of a "potential calamity" that may "consume the world whose heart he strove so greatly to change".
+While going to Shibuya to buy tools for their trip, they pass by an aspiring idol, Alice Hiiragi, who gives the protagonist an invitation card and requests them to input "Wonderland" into the EMMA app for a special event she is holding.

 Upon entering the keyword, however, he, Morgana, and Ryuji are accidentally transported into a mysterious alternate version of Tokyo called a Jail, where they encounter Alice's Shadow self: a ruler called a Monarch.
-Alice's Shadow has the protagonist, Morgana, and Ryuji thrown into a dumpster below Shibuya, where they encounter a sentient AI named Sophia.
+Alice's Shadow has Ren, Morgana, and Ryuji thrown into a dumpster below Shibuya, where they encounter a sentient AI named Sophia.
 Sophia joins the party and easily fights off the Shadows in the dumpster until they find their way out.
-After they escape, the protagonist, Morgana, Ryuji, and Sophia learn that EMMA enables them to enter the Jails similarly to how they used to enter Palaces via the Metaverse Navigator.
+After they escape, the four learn that EMMA enables them to enter the Jails similarly to how they used to enter Palaces via the Metaverse Navigator.
 Additionally, rumors circulate that Shadows have attacked people in Jails, which causes them to behave abnormally in the real world.
-As such, Joker and his friends re-establish the Phantom Thieves of Hearts.
+As such, Ren as Joker and his friends re-establish the Phantom Thieves of Hearts.

 After changing Alice's heart, they are approached by Zenkichi Hasegawa, a police officer investigating the sudden bizarre behavior changes in people around Japan, with the Phantom Thieves as the prime suspect.
 Zenkichi blackmails them into making a deal with him: he will provide them with information necessary for their heists, and in exchange, the Phantom Thieves will help him with his investigation, which they reluctantly agree to.
 Accompanied by Zenkichi, the Phantom Thieves travel to Sendai and Sapporo, changing the corrupted hearts of the Jail's Monarchs.
 During their trip, they encounter Kuon Ichinose, an eccentric AI expert and creator of EMMA's base program, and Akira Konoe, founder and CEO of EMMA's current parent company, Madicce.
 Unbeknownst to the Thieves, Konoe is supported by Jyun Owada, a corrupt politician and supporter of former politician Masayoshi Shido; he was also responsible for causing the death of Zenkichi's wife, Aoi Hasegawa, in a drunk-driving incident.